oroinc/documentation/user/back-office/marketing/web-catalogs/web-catalog-nav-tool-usecase.rst

 Use Web Catalog Nodes as Root Nodes (Example)
 =============================================

 You can select any content node as a root node for the OroCommerce storefront menu.
-This enables to display only the necessary sub-menu nodes in the storefront menu.
+This enables you to display only the necessary sub-menu nodes in the storefront menu.

-As an illustration, we are going to create a category and add it as a separate block in the storefront homepage as part of the featured menu.
-The block will lead to a product listing page with a number of discounted items.
+As an illustration, we will create a category and add it as a separate block on the storefront homepage as part of the featured menu.
+The block will lead to a product listing page with many discounted items.
 The product listing page will not be part of the main menu and will only be available via a link from the new featured menu block on the homepage (e.g., Special Offers).

 To configure such behavior, follow the steps outlined in the sections below.

-.. note:: The following illustration involves configuration options that may only be modified by an administrator or a person with the permissions to access system configuration settings.
+.. note:: The following illustration involves configuration options that may only be modified by an administrator or a person with permission to access system configuration settings.

 Step 1: Configure the Navigation Root
 -------------------------------------